 If you love to entertain, consider dedicating a drawer to all of your favorite party supplies.
-Fancy napkins, placemats, or name tags should always be within arm's reach if you often have guests over.
+Fancy napkins, placemats, or name tags should always be within arm's reach if you entertain frequently.

 If your place doesn't have a built-in pantry, consider making your own.
-Transform a mudroom or hallway into a pantry with DIY shelving units you can customize to fit your space.
+Transform a mudroom or hallway into a pantry with DIY shelving units that can be customized to fit your space.

 Use Dividers Everywhere

 Do you sense a running theme?
 Every one of your drawers should have a divider in it to maximize every inch of usable space.
-You can thank us later.
+You will thank us later.

 Create "To Go" Drawers

-If you have an active family, organizing baskets filled with pre-set meals or snacks can be a great way to create a "grab-and-go" station.
+If you have an active family, organizing baskets filled with pre-set meals or snacks is a great way to create a "grab-and-go" station.
 Add soups, mac and cheese, or other easy-to-make items for the whole family.

 Create a Serving Drawer

-Get those utensils off of your counter and dedicate a tall drawer to them.
+Get those utensils off of your counter by creating their own space in a tall drawer or cabinet.
 Place serving spoons, forks, and knives in a narrow, tall drawer for easy access.

 Stop the Tupperware Pile

-If you have a drawer filled with mismatched Tupperware, it's time to address it.
+Never have drawers filled with mismatched Tupperware again.
 Always keep your Tupperware paired with its lid so you never spend time searching around for a match.

-If you have a lot of appliances sitting on the counter, it's time to find space for them.
+Remove small kitchen appliances from the counter and give them their own storage space.
 If you don't have any hidden storage, consider swapping multiple appliances for a single workhorse like an Instant Pot.

 Label Your Lazy Susans